Senior Cycling

 16- 32 miles – We'll take a ferry to Wolfe Island and ride a loop (of which you may choose the length), returning to Kingston for the night.
 The island features a 78-turbine wind energy farm with a very informative visitors center, and those looking for a longer ride can catch the on-demand ferry to Simcoe Island and visit the picturesque Nine Mile Point Lighthouse, which was built in the 1830s.

 • Day 3 - Monday42.7 miles - Today we'll make a one-hour shuttle westward to Picton Harbor, then cycle back east along the St. Lawrence River.
-The route starts with a 5 mile ride along the shoreline to the ferry at Glenora, then continues along the northern shore of the St. Lawrence River through Adolphustown, Sandhurst Shores, and Bath, riding back to our accommodations at Kingston Harbor Holiday Inn.
+The route starts with a 5 mile ride along the shoreline to the ferry at Glenora, then continues along the northern shore of the St. Lawrence River through Adolphustown, Sandhurst Shores, and Bath, passing farms and wineries on our way back to Kingston.

 • Day 4 - Tuesday